A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Conclusion

 \section{Conclusion}

 We presented a unified thermodynamic and machine learning comparison of three constitutive frameworks: dissipation potential (DP), generalized standard materials (GSM), and metriplectic (MP).
-By embedding each framework within an identical neural potential architecture, we isolated the effect of thermodynamic structure from architectural and training choices.
+By embedding each framework within common neural potential architecture, we reduced architectural and training mismatch and focused the comparison on the influence of thermodynamic structure.
 The theoretical and numerical comparison revealed a hierarchy of structural restriction.
 The DP formulation enforces convexity in the conjugate force and guarantees dissipation while allowing flexible state dependence.
 GSM additionally imposes Legendre--Fenchel duality and normality, restricting admissible evolution through convexity in both forces and rates.
 MP introduces operator-based reversible and irreversible flows that separate energy-conserving and entropy-producing dynamics.
 Across the elastoplastic, viscoelastic, and viscoplastic RVE datasets, theory-based structural bias proved to create accurate models, although in some cases it limited expressive flexibility.
 GSM provided the most tightly constrained and thermodynamically transparent formulation, while DP achieved comparable predictive accuracy with fewer structural assumptions.
 Our interpretation of MP offered a geometrically consistent evolution framework and naturally accommodates operator-based dynamics, and gave predictions on par with the other representations while generating different internal dynamics.
 These results demonstrate that thermodynamic model selection acts as an inductive bias in data-driven constitutive modeling that aids generalization behavior.

 In future work, we will investigate learnable operators in the MP setting, implicit standard material (ISM) formulations via bipotentials, and extensions to nonlocal \cite{junker2021extended} and inverse problems.
 This is in pursuit of the larger goal of a unified and extensible machine learning framework that can accommodate the spectrum of solid material phenomenology, which can distinguish between rate-dependent and rate-independent elastoplastic responses and identify the anisotropic structure required by the data, while preserving thermodynamic admissibility by construction.
 The MP operator-based decomposition cleanly separates reversible and irreversible mechanisms and suggests a pathway toward learning generalized skew and metric operators that remain thermodynamically admissible by construction. \footnote{ The MP formulation provides a structured setting for the evolution of tensorial internal variables.
 For example, for a symmetric second-order tensor $\Ab$, the reversible contribution may take the form